cleveland-metroparks/neo_motus/interpretation_white_paper.md

 To track the rehabilitated birds as they migrate, we need a massive network of radio receivers across the spanning North and South America.
 This is where the MOTUS tower tracking system comes in.

 ![MOTUS station network](MOTUS_network_closeup.png)
+The image above shows The network in the Cleveland region.
+You can see the area covered by two recievers maintained by Cleveland Metroparks in the middle of the image.
+We hope to add two more recievers to this local network by November 2020.

 ## What is MOTUS.org